The Gobi March (China) 2017 starts on Sunday, 18 June and is the 14th edition of the event.

 The finish line of Stage 6 is a time for celebration for all race participants to enjoy the past week of hard work.
 Finishing competitors receive their finisher medals and everyone partakes in food and drink.
 There is local music and sometimes dancers providing entertainment.
 The finish line takes an enormous amount of thought and planning, but sometimes plans need to be changed.
 In the past, we've had to purchase wheat fields and hire elderly men as the cheering squad.
 Oftentimes, we've had children from local schools attend the finish line to cheer on those reaching the finale of 250 kilometers.

 Expedition Foods is the official food partner for the Gobi March.
 Expedition Foods pioneered the concept of expedition foods by providing highly nutritious, delicious and lightweight food and has built a reputation on quality, service and choice, boasting arguably the largest range of meals available in the world.
 Expedition Foods’ 800 Kcal range is the highest calorie to weight food available on the market.
-Expediton Foods has recently introduced a regular serving range of 450 kcal meals as well as an extreme energy / regular serving for two meal range.
+Expediton Foods has recently introduced a regular serving range of 450 kcal meals as well as an extreme energy range of 1000 kcal.
 Expedition Foods’ objective is to provide a mix of traditional meals with dishes from around the globe.
 The diverse menu, which appeals to all tastes, is coupled with continual innovation and product development.
 Expedition Foods can be found at www.expeditionfoods.com.

 In 2015, the 4 Deserts Race Series introduced 25L re-useable bottles of water to reduce trash and lessen the environmental impact.
 By using this new water system, we have reduced the amount of rubbish generated from plastic bottles by 70%.
 This is part of the 4 Deserts Race Series values to leave no trace.
 During the Gobi March more than 15,000 liters of water will be consumed by participants as they complete the course and prepare their meals at the Camp each night.